sachit27/greenR/README.md

 ## Shiny Application

 You can make your own greenness analysis without having to code using an R Shiny implementation of the package.
-A live version of the application can be found [here](link to your shiny app), but it is also easily accessible from within R by calling the function `greenR_shiny()`.
+It is easily accessible from within R by calling the function `run_app()`.

 ## Acknowledgements